 Working Papers

-Abstract: I examine how households adjust the quality margin of their purchases in response to adverse shocks.
-Using household scanner data for Germany, I document that households respond differently depending on their income levels: First, those with higher levels of income appear to trade down in the quality of goods.
-Second, lower income households who on average tend to purchase lower quality goods exhibit a low propensity to trade down, presumably due to a limited capacity to do so.
-Next, I examine the short run equilibrium response of supply to a sudden increase in demand for lower quality varieties by higher income consumers.
-To understand the general equilibrium implications of this shift in aggregate demand towards lower quality goods, I employ a shift-share research design.
-It relies on two components: predetermined spending shares for middle quality varieties across the product space for a large number of sociodemographic groups before the Great Recession, and heterogeneity in the population growth for these groups during the Great Recession.
-I find that a 1% aggregate demand shift towards lower quality goods in the aftermath of a recession increases the relative price of low quality varieties compared to the price of higher quality ones by 0.33% on average.
+Abstract: I examine how households adjust the quality of their purchases in response to adverse economic shocks.
+Using household scanner data from Germany, I document heterogeneous responses across income levels.
+Higher-income households tend to reduce the quality of the goods they purchase, whereas lower-income households—who typically consume lower-quality goods—show a limited propensity to trade down, likely due to a limited ability to do so.
+To assess the general equilibrium effects of an aggregate shift in demand toward lower-quality varieties, I implement a shift-share research design.
+This approach leverages two key components: (i) pre-determined spending shares on middle-quality varieties across the product space for a wide range of sociodemographic groups prior to the Great Financial Crisis, and (ii) variation in population growth across these groups during the crisis.
+I find that a 1% aggregate demand shift toward lower-quality varieties following a recession raises the relative price of low-quality varieties by an additional 0.5%, and by 1.9% relative to high-quality varieties, on average.

 With Giancarlo Corsetti and Luca Dedola